-While attending the College Conservatory of Music (Cincinnati) and named one of the top 10 saxophonists in the nation through the United States Army Solo Competition in 2012.
-Through his time in college, he became fixated on composing and found jazz and improvised music as an ideal outlet while being fortunate enough to share the stage with a number of inspiring artists including Fareed Haque (Garaj Majal), John Labarbera, and Matt Wilson (with Jeff Lederer).
+While attending the College Conservatory of Music (Cincinnati) as a classical saxophonist, Eric was named one of the top 10 saxophonists in the nation through the United States Army Solo Competition in 2012.
+Through his time in college, he became fixated on composing and freely improvising with other musicians.
+Eric found his true calling as an artist through this realm, although the search still continues...

 Eric has been surrounded by the music business for his entire life, but not on the side that you might expect.
 Growing up and working in a family business that constructs stages for festivals (one of them being the Newport Jazz Festival) around the country exposed Eric to music and a way of life that he would have never experienced otherwise.

 As a product Eric's midwest childhood spent listening to classic rock and grunge (while also purchasing a Charlie Parker CD when he was 12yrs old after being introduced by his private lessons teacher and being fascinated by the sound), his music and playing style has been described as an art form that "harnesses the intensity, power, and deliberate transitions of rock, while still remaining highly improvised in the spirit of jazz"